Australian Cattle Dog Lifespan

 The Australian Cattle Dog has an average lifespan of 12-16 yrs.
 With proper nutrition, exercise, and veterinary care, many Australian Cattle Dogs live full, healthy lives.

-With a typical weight of 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog requires thoughtful care tailored to their specific breed characteristics.
+Size: around 35-50 lbs.
+Lifespan: about 12-16 yrs.
+The Australian Cattle Dog is a breed with specific quirks, and the best homes for it are the ones that have taken the time to learn them.
 At 35-50 lbs with a life expectancy of 12-16 yrs, the Australian Cattle Dog represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Factors Affecting Longevity